Vital record

 Vital records are records of life events kept under governmental authority, including birth certificates, marriage licenses (or marriage certificates), separation agreements, divorce certificates or divorce party and death certificates.
 In some jurisdictions, vital records may also include records of civil unions or domestic partnerships.

-Note that only the life events meaning is restricted to government; the records management meaning in this article applies to both government and non-government organizations.

 United States

 In the United States, vital records are typically maintained at both the county and state levels.
 In the United Kingdom and numerous other countries vital records are recorded in the civil registry.
 In the United States, vital records are public and in most cases can be viewed by anyone in person at the governmental authority.
 Copies can also be requested for a fee.
 There are two types of copies: certified and uncertified.
 Certified copies are official copies that can be used as identification whereas uncertified copies do not contain the governmental authority's seal and often are marked that they should not be used for identification.
 There may be additional restrictions in place on who can actually request a certified copy, such as immediate family or someone with written authorization.
 Certified copies are usually much more expensive than uncertified copies.
 Some states have started making vital records available online for free.
 Vital records that are online typically are 90 or more years old and assume the person listed in the record is no longer alive.